Top Scholarships to Study in Japan in 2026

 What is included & benefits?

-Most of the scholarships that are not government-funded would focus on tuition fees.
+Most non-government-funded scholarships focus on tuition fees.
 Yet, each has different benefits depending on the type of scholarship and your eligibility criteria.

-The Japanese Government Scholarship, however, offers fantastic benefits.
-As already mentioned, it also gives a lot of financial and non-financial benefits.
+However, the Japanese Government Scholarship offers fantastic benefits.
+As already mentioned, it provides both financial and non-financial benefits.

 Eligibility criteria

-The criteria are specific to the type of scholarship.
-While MEXT has streamlined criteria, other eligibility criteria are based on their own particular guidelines for the institution offering it.
+The criteria are specific to the scholarship type.
+While MEXT has streamlined the requirements, other eligibility criteria are set by the institution offering them.

 MEXT accepts applications from overseas students who meet the following criteria and conditions to study in Japan.